Lab sections are to begin promptly, 5 minutes after

 labeled clusters of sorted ideas (theme: toys)

 Once you have the clusters named, you will want to decide which idea areas are of the most interest for additional exploration.
-You might give each team member three stickies and allow them to vote for the their top three.
+You might give each section member three stickies and allow them to vote for the their top four.
 This should provide guidance on the areas that are most interesting to the team.

-If there is enough time, conduct a group brainstorming session to generate additional ideas within your three chosen areas.
+If there is enough time, conduct a group brainstorming session to generate additional ideas within your four chosen areas.

 Talk about what needs to happen during lab